 If you would like to learn more about the history of your area, why not contact the local History Society – visit their website at www.downendlhs.org.uk.

 Many of you will have seen the local Residents’ handbook for the area.
 If you would like to explore what can be found within the parish, please visit www.standbrook-guides.com.

-Since Well Aware was established in 2010 it has become one of the most popular local online resources for people wanting information about health and well being services.
+Well Aware has become one of the most popular local online resources for people wanting information about health and well being services.
 It offers a wide choice of services based on post code selections and so provides a truly local service.

 For people in the Downend & Bromley Heath area who don’t know where to turn to when they want to find, say, a local group or organisation, a home help, advice on adapting a home to meet changing needs, or just someone to talk to – Well Aware has it all, and more.
 4,500 local organisations are listed on Well Aware and can be accessed through the web site or by a FREE phone call to 0808 808 5252.
 Visit www.wellaware.org.uk.

 Things going on…

 There is a wide variety of activities that take place at various venues in Downend and Bromley Heath.
 Some of the places you might want to check out are:-

 Downend Library www.southglos.gov.uk/libraries

 Downend Baptist Church www.downendbaptist.co.uk